10 Things to do in Sumba Island, Indonesia

 Here’s a short guide to West Sumba and 10 things that you should not miss out on when visiting the Indonesian island!

-1. Visit the traditional villages
+1. Visit the traditional villages of Sumba island

 Sumba Island is home to many traditional villages which can be visited by foreigners.
 The villages are typically surrounded with a stone walled entrance and an exit gate.
-Tombs and altars are located at the centre of the village and the houses usually form a circle around it, or are arranged in such a way to form 2 parallel rows.
+Tombs and altars are located at the centre of the village and the houses usually form a circle around it, or are arranged in such a way as to form two parallel rows.

 Houses and villages are traditionally built on hills or mountains so as to be protected from enemies, and also to be closer to the spirits and ancestors.
 Tall, pointed roofs made of dried grass (or corrugated tin for the more modern ones) are very typical of Sumbanese houses and can be seen all over the island.

 The villages can normally be visited by enlisting the help of an English-speaking local, but we decided to visit independently.
 We were based in Waikabubak which is quite a regular Indonesian town but has a high concentration of traditional villages right around it, some of which were located within walking distance from our accommodation.
+Do be aware that with the lack of Sumba information available, hiring a guide on Sumba island might be a very good idea!

 We knew that the villagers would appreciate (expect) gifts of betel nut, lime and cigarettes so first order of the day was to get our hands on some of those.
 Not a difficult task at all – betel nut sellers are found lining the pavement of the main road in Waikabubak and cigarettes can be bought from any little shop in the same road.